rokmohar/alexa-assistant/fresh_install.md

     SEARCH
     ```

-16. Copy the text below and paste into the "Enter Values" box and then click "Add"
+16. Copy the text below and paste into the "Enter Values" box

     ```
     who is the queen
     why is the sky blue
     ```
 ![alt text](screenshots/slot_types.jpeg)

+16. MAKE SURE YOU PRESS THE "ADD" BUTTON UNDERNEATH THE BOX

 17. Copy the text below and paste them into the Sample Utterances box.